rajamuhammadyasinkhan2019-lgtm/The-Tiebreaker-App/README.md

 💡 Why This Project?

-The Tiebreaker AI began as a simple tie-breaking utility and evolved into a comprehensive decision intelligence platform.
+The Tiebreaker AI App began as a simple tie-breaking utility and evolved into a comprehensive decision intelligence platform.
 The goal is to empower users with structured, explainable, and AI-assisted decision-making tools.

 ---